 Years of Experience

-For those with five to nine years of experience, average earnings amount to around $14.38 per hour.
-Broken down by tenure, the largest share of Visionworks employees (44 percent) have one to four years of experience and earn $11.50 per hour on average.
+Average pay is about $17.63 per hour for those with five to nine years of experience.
+The largest fraction of Visionworks people (53 percent) have been working for one to four years and earn approximately $11.15 per hour on average.

 Certifications and Degrees